-RJE Remote Job Entry Phase II Guide (DOC6053-4LA and UPD6053-41A) THE SPOOLER SUBSYSTEM
+RJE Remote Job Entry Phase II Guide (DOC6053-4LA and UPD6053-41A)

+THE SPOOLER SUBSYSTEM

-The Spooler subsystem changed substantially at Rev. 21.0 and has incurred some additional changes at Rev. 22.0.
-Changes for both revisions are summarized below.
+The Spooler subsystem changed substantially at Rev. 21.0 and incurred some additional changes at Revs.
+22.0 and 23.0.
+Changes for all revisions are summarized below.
 See the Operator's Guide to the Spooler Subsystem for